Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Conclusion and Future Work

 Although the proposed framework is designed to solve general control problems, it still requires some domain-specific knowledge.
 For instance, the motion planning stage for the quadrupedal locomotion problem requires tuning the action representations and the additional approximated dynamics term, which can significantly affect the performance.
 In the future, we plan to investigate the proposed algorithm on more complex scenarios, such as locomotion with obstacles or manipulation.

-In this work, we studied the proposed algorithm on static environments with the fixed starting state.
-One interesting future research direction is to extend the motion planning phase to learn a resilient motion plan that can cope with dynamic perturbations.
+In this work, we studied the proposed algorithm on static environments with a fixed starting state.
+One interesting future research direction is to extend the motion planning phase to learn a resilient motion plan that can cope with dynamic perturbations by leveraging the full benefit of deep RL.
 For instance, we can learn a large number of motion plans for a quadrupedal robot that can deal with a wide range of external perturbations.
 This might require large-scale reinforcement learning to imitate many motor skills simultaneously.